 Add to Cart

-2 Weeks (40 hours) In the Workplace Dispute Resolution training course, the participants examine the sources and dynamics of workplace conflicts.
+-- Live session/role play times: 6:30 – 8:30 PM EDT/EST, Tuesdays, and Wednesdays (mandatory).-- In the Workplace Dispute Resolution training course, the participants examine the sources and dynamics of workplace conflicts.
 Participants lean to identify the sources and dynamics of conflict in the workplace, with an emphasis on minimizing power imbalances in interpersonal workplace conflict.
 This course examines the issues of the impact of organizational culture on employees, diversity in the workplace, harassment policies and the various methods of resolving workplace conflict including coaching, negotiating, and mediating with special emphasis on difficult work situations.
 Finally, participants evaluate conflicts, their sources, the parties, the relationships between the parties, and the legislative and regulatory environments to best implement organizational and workplace conflict management principles.
+Required textbook: Art and Practice of Mediation, 2nd Edition & Choices in Approaching Conflict: Understanding the Practice of Alternative Dispute Resolution Book Bundle – $113 – $168 (digital or print)

 Introduction to Family Mediation